jketterer02/jokerpoker/README.md

 # Joker Poker
-A recreation of Balatro, with graphics heavily inspired by development videos shared by LocalThunk
+A recreation of the popular poker roguelike Balatro, with graphics heavily inspired by development videos shared by LocalThunk